mendess/LI2_RogueLike/README.md

 	43 -> Use Item 3
 	44 -> Use Item 4
 	45 -> Use Item 5
-	51 -> Go to CharSelect
+	50 -> Toggle ScoreBoard Type
+	52 -> Jogar
-	52 -> Go to Help
+	53 -> Go to Help
-	53 -> Go to ScoreBoard
+	54 -> Go to ScoreBoard
 	61 -> Pick Warrior
 	62 -> Pick Archer
 	63 -> Pick Mage